-A game is nothing but an idea without an engine, and in today’s gaming industry there are many options when it comes to engines and APIs.
+A game is nothing but an idea without an engine, and in today’s gaming industry there are many options when it comes to game engines, physics engines, audio APIs, and more.
 When cost and royalties are factored in, the choice may become difficult.
 But in this article we are putting that aside and focusing purely on video game technology, and believe it or not, for the most part it is quite clear which technologies have the most potential.

 Several engines are worthy of respect, and many are not.
 Far too many studios stick to their own inferior, outdated, and terrible engines just because of familiarity.
-Bethesda Game Studios and Bohemia Interactive are perhaps most guilty of this because their games are in need of a new engine more than most others.
-An ironic thing to say since Bethesda Softworks owns the engine that we’re about to highlight.
+Licensing costs isn’t a valid excuse anymore since there are fantastic options with none, but we’ll get to that later.
+Bethesda Game Studios and Bohemia Interactive are perhaps most guilty of sticking to awfully outdated engines because their games are in need of a new engine more than most others.

 The Physics Engine

-The ideal physics engine, if one simply wants the most advanced game, is NVIDIA’s GPU accelerated PhysX, using the cross-platform DirectCompute (or, if a developer can handle the extra work, port it to OpenCL).
+The ideal game physics engine, if one simply wants the most advanced game, is NVIDIA’s GPU accelerated PhysX.
+This was originally created by Ageia, but NVIDIA bought them out and kept updating PhysX.
 GPU physics processing can potentially be much faster than CPU implementations, resulting in more potential physics effects in games as well as better performance.
-PhysX has been open source since December 2018, and has supported DirectCompute for even longer, so there is no acceptable reason not to use it anymore.
+PhysX has been open source since December 2018 (though currently only PhysX 4 is open source, not PhysX 5), and has supported DirectCompute for even longer, so there is no acceptable reason not to use it anymore.

-PhysX is by far the most advanced, realistic, and capable physics engine for games.
+PhysX is by far the most advanced, realistic, and capable physics engine for games, although with room for so much more.
 It can do it all, whether you’re talking about solid object physics, soft body physics, fluids, gases, you name it.
 And it does it all on a level that is unbelievably realistic.
 The funny thing is, PhysX has been essentially this advanced for at least eight years.
 The reason it hasn’t caught on much is because for years it has been limited to running off of NVIDIA GPUs (utilizing NVIDIA CUDA), or CPUs which are too inefficient.
 CPU physics will always be very limited, and game consoles use AMD video cards so GPU PhysX was out of the question.
-But this is no longer a limitation of PhysX, so it should be adopted and made mainstream and for the sake of all that is good, it should not run off of the CPU.
+But this is no longer a limitation of PhysX, so it should be adopted and made mainstream and for the sake of all that is good, it should not run (exclusively) on the CPU.

 NVIDIA FleX is based on PhysX technology.
 Basically a rebrand and it is a smaller library of PhysX.